 11.2.
-Voluntary Selection of MCO for New Enrollees After February 1, 2015
+Voluntary Selection of MCO for New Enrollees

-11.2.1.
-Medicaid applicants whose financial eligibility determination is made by LDH will be provided an opportunity to choose an MCO at the time of application Upon Medicaid enrollment, this choice, if provided, will be transmitted to the Enrollment Broker.
+- 11.2.1.
+Medicaid applicants whose financial eligibility determination is made by LDH will be provided an opportunity to choose an MCO at the time of application.
+Upon Medicaid enrollment, this choice, if provided, will be transmitted to the Enrollment Broker. - 11.2.2.
+All members will be provided an enrollment period.